-Even though I am without children and never have worked as a daycare provider, lately I’ve been giving thought to nursery rhymes, mainly, what do they mean?
-What is their purpose?
+Even though I am without children and never worked as a daycare provider, lately I’ve been giving thought to nursery rhymes, mainly, what do they mean?
 Is there anything beyond the poppycock?

 Hey diddle diddle

 The little dog laughed to see such fun